Andrej Poljanec

 Andrej Poljanec (born 10 November 1984) is a Slovenian track & field athlete who specializes in the pole vault.

 He was born in Ljubljana.
 He finished eleventh at the 2001 World Youth Championships.
 He also competed at the 2007 European Indoor Championships and the 2007 World Championships without reaching the final round.

+Poljanec competed for the Northern Iowa Panthers track and field team in the NCAA.
+He later became a coach for the Wisconsin–Eau Claire Blugolds track and field team.

 His personal best jump is 5.60 metres, achieved in June 2007 in Novo Mesto.